MaterializeInc/materialize/doc/developer/design/20241008_expression_cache.md

   for persist) and solves at least some of the file system cons.
 - We could use persist for durability, but swap in the `FileBlob` as the blob store and some local consensus implementation.

+### File System Implementation

+One potential implementation is via the filesystem of an attached durable storage to `environmentd`.
+Each cache entry would be saved as a file of the format `/path/to/cache/<deploy_generation>/<global_id>`.

+#### Pros
+- No need to worry about coordination across K8s pods.
+- Bulk deletion is a simple directory delete.

+#### Cons
+- Need to worry about Flushing/fsync.
+- Need to worry about concurrency.
+- Need to worry about atomicity.
+- Need to worry about mocking things in memory for tests.
+- If we lose the pod, then we also lose the cache.

 ## Open questions